PythonCharmers/python-future/docs/overview.rst

 Python 2.
 It allows you to maintain a single, clean Python 3.x-compatible codebase with minimal cruft and run it easily on Python 2 mostly unchanged.

 It provides ``future`` and ``past`` packages with backports and forward ports of features from Python 3 and 2.
-It also comes with ``futurize``, a customized 2to3-based script that helps you to convert code easily to supporting both Python 2 and 3 in a single codebase, module by module, from either Python 2 or Python 3.
+It also comes with ``futurize`` and ``pasteurize``, customized 2to3-based scripts that helps you to convert either Py2 or Py3 code easily to support both Python 2 and 3 in a single clean Py3-style codebase, module by module.

 .. _features: